-To help address the issues that have been raised, IOSCO has proposed recommendations regarding transparency and consistency in the application of the rating and assessment process, the identification, management, and mitigation of conflicts of interest, transparency of data sources, and disclosures and handling of confidential information.
-The goal here is to propose high level guidance for ESG ratings and data products providers that is sufficiently flexible to accommodate the developing nature of this market.
+The focus of these recommendations is on the providers' production of high quality ESG ratings and data products, consistent with the internal methodology and procedures of the ratings or data products provider.
+IOSCO has provided recommendations regarding transparency and the providers' internal consistency in the application of the in-house rating and assessment process, the identification, management, and mitigation of conflicts of interest, transparency of data sources, and disclosures and handling of confidential information.
+The goal here is to provide high level recommendations for ESG ratings and data products providers that are sufficiently flexible to accommodate a diversity of views, innovation and competition within the context on the developing nature of this market.

-Recommendation 2: ESG ratings and data products providers could consider issuing high quality ESG ratings and data products based on publicly disclosed data sources where possible and other information sources where necessary, using transparent and defined methodologies.
+Recommendation 2: ESG ratings and data products providers could consider adopting and implementing written procedures designed to help ensure the issuance of high quality ESG ratings and data products based on publicly disclosed data sources where possible and other information sources where necessary, using transparent and defined methodologies.